AnnaVekhina/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-a-table-report.md

     This creates a table with the same number of cells as the number of fields selected with each cell bound to the appropriate data field.

-6. Click an empty place on the report's surface and draw a rectangle around a table to select it.
+6. Click an empty place on the report's surface and draw a rectangle around the table to select it.

     ![](../../../images/eurd-web-table-report-select-both-tables.png)